 - HISTORY PROJECT - recalling decades of SGS activity

-and more!
 Scroll down for details:

 The Sacramento Guitar Society has been bringing world-class guitarists to schools since 2011.
 Students around the region have met and been thrilled by artists from China, France, Italy, Sweden, Norway, Denmark, Belgium, Bosnia, Mexico, Nicaragua, Switzerland, Ukraine, Russia and the United States.
 SGS has performed to over 5,000 students in the past two years.
+Two examples:

 Russian flamenco guitarist Grisha Goryachev performed at a Rancho Cordova middle school with a large Russian speaking population.
 During the concert, he spoke Russian to the students and got a big ovation.
 He then translated to the class in English.
 His message was to stay in school and obey your teachers.

-Artist Johannes Möller performed at Harry Dewey Fundamental Elementary to play for the assembly, which included a class of deaf/hard of hearing children.
+Swedish artist Johannes Möller performed at Harry Dewey Fundamental Elementary to play for the assembly, which included a class of deaf/hard of hearing children.
 A signer interpreted his words, and his performance was captured in vibrations on a balloon held by a totally deaf girl in the front row.

 SGS has a vibrant concert program that has brought some of the best guitarists to stages in and around Sacramento.
 Click the ABOUT and VIDEO links for a glance at some of our past artists.
 Some our our Monthy Meeting get-togethers have had wonderful featured artists from the U.S. and abroad.
 Check the Calendar to see what's coming up.
 Let's face it: YouTube clips and anything on a screen can't match the magic of live music.
 See you at the next concert!